-Depending on the circumstances, other rights and prohibitions might be affected as a consequence of the use of force against persons, for instance, the right to freedom of expression and the right to peaceful assembly.
+Depending on the circumstances, other rights and prohibitions might be affected as a consequence of the use of force against persons: for instance, the right to security, the right to personal integrity, to freedom of expression and the right to peaceful assembly.

-The UN Code of Conduct for Law Enforcement Officials (CCLEO) of 1979 and the UN Basic Principles on the Use Force and Firearms by Law Enforcement Officials (BPUFF) of 1990 provide further guidance on the use of force in law enforcement operations.
+The UN Code of Conduct for Law Enforcement Officials (CCLEO) of 1979 and the UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials (BPUFF) of 1990 provide further guidance on the use of force in law enforcement operations.
 According to BPUFF, "[e]xceptional circumstances such as internal political instability or any other public emergency may not be invoked to justify any departure from these basic principles" (Principle 8).

-Even if constituting soft law standards, these instruments have been widely used by different human rights bodies to determine if the use of force was arbitrary in a particular case.
+Even if constituting soft law standards, these instruments have been widely used by different human rights bodies to determine if the use of force was arbitrary in a particular case.3